designerkamal/obopay.github.io/obopay-payment-sdk-web.md

     - PAN Card (PAN_CARD) : Front

 It is important that business system remembers the status of user KYC.
-Status should have following values: UPLOADED | SUSPENDED | APPROVED
+Status should have following values: UPLOADED | SUSPENDED | APPROVED.
+This field is updated via kycStatusUpdateUrl (Described in section below)

-Business should be nudge user to fix SUSPENDED KYC based on this field.
+Business should nudge user to fix SUSPENDED KYC based on this field.

 ## Callback to kycStatusUpdateUrl